Intermediate statistics - Rutgers School of Criminal Justice (27:202:543)

 frank.edwards@rutgers.edu | |

-This is the course syllabus for Intermediate Statistics, Spring 2024.
+This is the course syllabus for Intermediate Statistics, Spring 2025.
 Continuous outcomes that meet the assumptions of ordinary least squares regression are relatively rare in the social sciences.
-This course focuses our attention on how to estimate regression models for discrete outcomes including binary, categorical, and count variables.
+This course focuses our attention on how to estimate regression models for discrete outcomes including binary and count variables.
 These flexible tools allow us to more accurately model a wide range of outcomes.

-All course communication will occur over email and canvas.
-Check them routinely.
+All course communication will occur over Slack.
+Check it routinely.

 Come prepared.
 This is a relatively small and advanced course.
-I expect everyone to participate actively in course discussions.
+I expect everyone to participate actively.

 Be respectful and professional.
 Be mindful of the space you take up in the classroom.